-a.
+- a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.

-b.
+Construction vehicle emissions. - b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.

-c.
+None known. - c.
 Proposed measures to reduce or control emissions or other impacts to air, if any: